-The LFMM projects prices of petroleum products, crude oil and product import/export activity, and domestic refinery operations, subject to demand for petroleum products, availability and price of imported petroleum, environmental regulations, and domestic production of crude oil, natural gas liquids, and biofuels-ethanol, biodiesel, biomass-to-liquids (BTL), (CTL),- gas-to-liquids (GTL), and coal-and-biomass-to-liquids (CBTL).
+The Liquid Fuels Market Module (LFMM) projects prices of petroleum products, crude oil and product import/export activity, and domestic refinery operations, subject to demand for petroleum products, availability and price of imported petroleum, environmental regulations, and domestic production of crude oil, natural gas liquids, and biofuels-ethanol, biodiesel, biomass-to-liquids (BTL), coal-to-liquids (CTL), gas-to-liquids (GTL), and coal-and-biomass-to-liquids (CBTL).
 Costs, performance, and first dates of commercial availability for the advanced liquid fuels technologies are reviewed and updated annually.